euu2021/Freeplane_UtilityPanels/README.md

 - more items in the list; and scrollbars on hover
 - buttons on the panel to do things like minimize, close, resize, move etc
 - avoid symbols that can have rendering problems.
 See issue https://github.com/freeplane/freeplane/discussions/1752#discussioncomment-8933090.

+# Disclaimer

+Some of the features modify the information in the map, so do extensive testing before using the script on important maps.
+And create backups.